Skyscanner/eslint-config-skyscanner/UNRELEASED.md

 - Take into account css files in import groups order (fixable using `--fix`).
 - Bump eslint-plugin-prettier from 3.4.1 to 4.0.0
-- Do no enforce imports being sorted alphabetically.
+- Revert enforcing imports being sorted alphabetically; do not specify
+- Bump @typescript-eslint/parser from 5.10.1 to 5.12.0